carpentries/instructor-training/episodes/15-carpentries.md

 own fantastic lesson!
 If you would like to model it after the Software, Data and Library Carpentry lesson format, you can find two Workbench lesson templates available:

-- [Markdown](template-md): this template is suitable for lessons that serve static content
+- [Markdown][template-md]: this template is suitable for lessons that serve static content
-- [RMarkdown](template-rmd): this template is suitable for lessons that include executable R code
+- [RMarkdown][template-rmd]: this template is suitable for lessons that include executable R code

 Any lesson that uses The Carpentries lesson templates follows our [Code of Conduct][coc], and is licensed either [CC-BY][cc-by] or [CC-0][cc-0] can be hosted in [The Carpentries Incubator][carpentries-incubator].